377 Rubin Center Drive

 This rehab also has aftercare plans that can help you achieve permanent and lasting stability in the long term.
 Finally, Charlotte Medical Center accepts private medical insurance, cash or self-payment, sliding fee scale, payment assistance, state welfare or child and family services funds, state corrections or juvenile justice funds and others.

-Like other alcohol and drug rehab centers, Blanchard Institute is committed to long term recovery for alcohol and drug abusers living in Fort Mill, SC. and its surrounding areas.
+Like other alcohol and drug rehab centers, Blanchard Institute is committed to long term recovery for alcohol and drug abusers living in Fort Mill, South Carolina and its surrounding areas.
 As such, this addiction treatment facility has been offering services like trauma-related counseling, matrix model, brief intervention approach, couple/family therapy, cognitive/behavior therapy, dialectical behavior therapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Blanchard Institute knows that it is essential that its clients receive individualized care to ensure that they get effective results.
 This is why it specializes in several programs such as aftercare/continuing care, persons with serious mental illness, persons who have experienced sexual abuse, persons with post-traumatic stress disorder, suicide prevention services, clients with HIV/AIDS and others that you can find listed in the following section.
 Each of the services that Blanchard Institute provides are also available in different settings - short term addiction treatment centers, inpatient detox programs, outpatient substance abuse treatment services, long term drug and alcohol rehab programs, inpatient drug rehab programs and more.